dry-rb/dry-monads/CONTRIBUTING.md

 2) Follow the style conventions of the surrounding code.
 In most cases, this is standard ruby style.
 3) Add API documentation if it's a new feature
 4) Update API documentation if it changes an existing feature
-5) Bonus points for sending a PR to [github.com/dry-rb/dry-rb.org](https://github.com/dry-rb/dry-rb.org) which updates user documentation and guides
+5) Bonus points for sending a PR to [github.com/dry-rb/dry-rb.org](github.com/dry-rb/dry-rb.org) which updates user documentation and guides

 # Asking for help

-If these guidelines aren't helpful, and you're stuck, please post a message on [discourse.dry-rb.org](https://discourse.dry-rb.org).
+If these guidelines aren't helpful, and you're stuck, please post a message on [discourse.dry-rb.org](https://discourse.dry-rb.org) or join [our chat](https://dry-rb.zulipchat.com).